Danziger/gmzcodes/README.md

 - Add sourcemaps in production.

-- Create a separated page for non-supported browsers and load images async.

-- Convert GIFs to https://ezgif.com/gif-to-webp and re-record them with better quality.

 - Screenshot mode with multiple sizes.

 - Multitouch on mobile.

 - Undo/redo.

-- Resize and keep image.
+- Resize and keep canvas.

 - Block trajectory in X/Y or diagonal axis.